-- Develops training and operational manuals, educational materials and information.
+- Assists in the preparation of training and operational manuals, educational materials, and program information.

 To apply, you may download the uniform State Employment Application or request an application from the Office of the Governor Human Resources Division, State Insurance Building, 1100 San Jacinto, Room 2.300, Austin, Texas, 78701.
 If required in this posting, copies of college transcripts must be provided concurrent with application for further applicant consideration.
 For additional information, please call 512- 463-5873, or visit our agency's website.
 Dial 7-1-1 for Relay Services.